Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 The lacerations will probably heal up, but if the intestinal lining is perforated bacteria will leak into the abdomen.
 The dog will then most likely die from peritonitis, an infection of the abdominal cavity.

 Almost all dogs should have the hook removed by endoscopy or surgery.
 There are a few cases where this might not happen:

-• Dog has a disease (like a protein losing nephropathy) that will make surgery fail later (If available, endoscopy may be able to keep your dog from undergoing traumatic surgery.
+- The dog has a disease (like protein-losing nephropathy) that will make surgery fail later (If available, endoscopy may be able to keep your dog from undergoing traumatic surgery.
 This is definitely the best option for that dog!)

-No x-ray machine or surgical facilities are available where I live.
-The first thing to do in this situation is take the dog back to your house or fishing lodge.
+No X-ray machines or surgical facilities are available where I live.
+The first thing to do in this situation is to take the dog back to your house or fishing lodge.